emmettbreen/catan/README.md

   - running the first two special turns (free settlement and road for each player)
   - beginning the recursive turn function and starting the actual game

+## How to run
+- install homebrew
+- install gpatch and opam on homebrew
+- install dune and ANSITerminal on opam
+- use command "make play" to run and "make test" for test cases

 ## Authors
 - Emmett Breen